FredArnold/regret/README.md

 Not a blowout for either algorithm.

-There might be games for which Max Regret Self Play does not converge to a Nash equilibrium but Regret Matching does.
-If you know of such a game, please tell me!
+Maybe the deciding factor is not performance, but convergence.
+If you know a game for which Regret Matching converges to Nash but Max Regret Self Play does not, please tell me!